 genitive particle ('s)

 For verbs the process of agglutination is more elaborate.
-Verb stems are more closely integrated with the agglutinative morphemes (generally classed as 助動詞 jodōshi) that follow them; strings of morphemes are generally longer; and the rules of ordering and attachment are more complex.
+Verb stems are more closely integrated with the agglutinative morphemes (generally known as 助動詞 jodōshi, literally 'helping verbs') that follow them; strings of morphemes are generally longer; and the rules of ordering and attachment are more complex.
 There are gaps, exceptions, and POS mixing.

 Let us take the verb 遊ぶ asobu 'play'.
 The non-past tense form is 遊ぶ asobu:

 遊ぶ asobu 'play'